 Children and young people come to us with a range of difficulties, including:

-- Acquired cognitive (memory, attention and concentration), academic, behavioural or social difficulties after incidents such as brain injuries, infection or stroke
+- Acquired cognitive (understanding, processing, memory, attention and concentration), academic, behavioural, emotional or social difficulties directly related to neurological injuries or conditions.

-The clinical neuropsychologists will aim to understand and treat the difficulties that are caused by neurological illness or injury.
+The clinical neuropsychologists will aim to understand and provide recommendations and support for the difficulties that are caused by neurological illness or injury.

 They will use a range of different tests to assess: